 Rationale: The final diagnosis is COVID-19.
-U07.1 COVID-19, virus identified is not assigned because COVID-19 is not confirmed by a positive COVID-19 lab test result.
-U07.2 COVID-19, virus not identified is not assigned because suspected COVID-19 was ruled out by a negative COVID-19 (PCR) lab test.
+COVID-19 infection was ruled out by a negative COVID-19 test result.
+A COVID-19 code is not assigned.
 Z03.8 is assigned because suspected COVID-19 is ruled out, no further investigation is required and another underlying condition is not identified.
 See the coding standard Admission for Observation.